Community Information Bulletin

 Call-Outs:

-- Posse: 1 call out for livestock
+- Search and Rescue: 1 call out for traffic control

 Events: Some of the events that the SOLV members participated in during the month of June were as follows: